-In regions of pronounced orography, where the precipitation in influenced by topography, the analyst should take into confideration the orographic effects, storm orientation etc. to adjust or interpolate between station values.
+In regions of pronounced orography, where the precipitation in influenced by topography, the analyst should take into consideration the orographic effects, storm orientation etc to adjust or interpolate between station values.

 The modern computers equipped with plotters have the ability to draw isohytel maps.
 Analysts, however, prefer to carry out the analysis manually after getting the values plotted on the maps.
+Figure 7 shows an isohyetal map drawn using few stations.